W. Gentry Avenue and NW 1st Street,

 "Checotah had a population of a little over 2,000 when the Gentry Theatre opened as the town’s second house in the spring of 1941, according to the May 31 issue of Boxoffice Magazine that year.

-Johnny Jones, operator since the early 1930’s of what had been Checotah’s only theater, the Cozy Theatre, then hastily remodeled an existing building into yet another theater.
+The Cozy Theatre was opened on April 16, 1913, but soon closed.
+A new Cosy Theatre opened on May 16, 1917.
+The only theatre in town at the time the 600-seat theatre was offered ‘For Sale’ on January 7, 1930.
+It was purchased by Johnny Jones.
+He then hastily remodeled an existing building into yet another theatre.
 Called the State Theatre, this 300-seat house lasted only a few months before being destroyed in a fire that also claimed five other businesses, according to the August 16, 1941, issue of Boxoffice.

-In 1950, Jones partnered in the construction of the 69 Drive-In with Dick and David Crumpler, then operators of the Gentry.
-The Crumplers took over operation of all three theaters in 1952 when Jones moved to Arkansas."
+In 1950, Jones partnered in the construction of the 69 Drive-In with Dick and David Crumpler, then operators of the Gentry Theatre.
+The Crumplers took over operation of all three theatres in 1952 when Jones moved to Arkansas."
+The Cozy Theatre closed on March 29, 1955 with Donald O'Connor in “Francis Joins the WACS”.

 Just login to your account and subscribe to this theater